 Using a jargon-laden form bought at a local office supply store can spell trouble.
 These forms are often overly legalistic, may contain illegal clauses, and are probably out of date and not in sync with your state's laws.

+Nolo Resources.
 Nolo's forms are easy to understand, fair, and always up to date.
-For a Fixed-Term Residential Lease or a Month-to-Month Residential Rental Agreement, see Every Landlord's Legal Guide, by Marcia Stewart, Ralph Warner, and Janet Portman (Nolo).
+For a Fixed-Term Residential Lease or a Month-to-Month Residential Rental Agreement, see Nolo's online forms or the book, Every Landlord's Legal Guide, by Marcia Stewart, Ralph Warner, and Janet Portman (Nolo).

 The lease or rental agreement is the key document of the tenancy, setting out important issues such as:

 Leases and rental agreements should always be in writing, even though most states enforce oral (spoken) agreements for a certain period.
 While oral agreements may seem easy and informal, they often lead to disputes.
 If a tenant and landlord later disagree about key agreements, such as whether the tenant can sublet, the end result is all too likely to be a court argument over who said what to whom, when, and in what context.
 This is particularly a problem with long-term leases, so courts in most states will not enforce oral agreements after the passage of one year.

 For information about what to include in a lease or rental agreement, see the article Ten Terms to Include in Your Lease or Rental Agreement.